CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 The sovereign will expressed in the above verse reminds us of some of the statements made by Paul concerning the Divine will of God in selecting the members of the Body of Christ:

-Who hath saved us, and called us with an holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ before the world began [before the ages of time], (II Timothy 1:9)
+who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, (II Timothy 1:9)

-According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: (Ephesians 1:4)
+just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, (Ephesians 1:4)

 And then Peter says:

-But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people [people for God’s own possession]; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light; (I Peter 2:9)
+But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; (I Peter 2:9)

 Every member of the Servant of the Lord has been called, has been chosen, that he should become holy.
 To be holy is to be free from the uncleanness of evil spirits and to belong to God and be reserved for His own use.
 In its purest sense, holiness is the Presence of God.

-When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shalt not be burned; neither shall the flame kindle on thee.
+When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
+When you walk through the fire, you shall not be burned, nor shall the flame scorch you.
 (Isaiah 43:2)

 Here is the protection of the Lord.
 The Lord protects His Servant whom He upholds.
 Water and fire, in the Scripture, symbolize the judgment of God.
 The earth was destroyed by water in the days of Noah.
 Sodom and Gomorrah were destroyed by fire.